FenixConsoles/xboxwiki/Software/Dashboards/NeXGeN.md

-NeXGeN is a WIP dashboard for the original XBOX
+NeXGeN is a WIP dashboard for the original XBOX which has support for a 2D & 3D skinning engine.
+It should be capable of replicating the stock dash look & feel as well as allowing users to render & create their own 3D models, etc.

+This dash is not a mod, but rather it is being written from the ground up by a small team of dedicated homebrew scene members.
+It is currently in it's early alpha phase, unreleased to the public at this time.

+HoRnEyDvL has stated that they do plan to release this as open source in the future.

+Credits: HoRnEyDvL